-The Liturgy of the Word in Catholic weddings concludes with the Creed and the Universal Prayer, better known as the Prayer of the Faithful.
+The Liturgy of the Word in Catholic weddings concludes with the Creed and the Universal Prayer, formerly called the Prayer of the Faithful or General Intercessions.
 At Sunday Mass, following the homily, we stand and together recite the creed, saying aloud what we believe about God and about how we are to live in response to him.
-This statement of faith leads us to the General Intercessions or Prayer of the Faithful wherein we pray for the needs of the world, the Church, and often our very particular needs.
+This statement of faith leads us to the Universal Prayer (formerly General Intercessions or Prayer of the Faithful) wherein we pray for the needs of the world, the Church, and often our very particular needs.

 You can find some advice for composing your own intercessions for the Prayer of the Faithful here at Together for Life Online.